apache/eventmesh-site/docs/instruction/03-runtime.md

 ### 1.3 Configuration

+This document provides an example of deploying it with RocketMQ as Event Store, but you can also choose another [Event Store supported by EventMesh](../roadmap.md#event-store-implementation-status).
 If you choose a non-standalone mode, ensure that [RocketMQ is successfully started](https://rocketmq.apache.org/docs/quick-start/) and accessible via IP address.
 If you stick to the default standalone mode, RocketMQ doesn't need to be started.

 #### 1.3.1 EventMesh Runtime Configuration